BS Fisheries and Wildlife Management, Northland College

 I love the community feel that Northland gives.
 Having the opportunity to get to know students, faculty, and other staff allows for a great environment for collaboration.

-I enjoy hiking the North Country Trail, kayaking a swimming in the many lakes around Iron River.
+I enjoy hiking the North Country Trail, kayaking, and swimming in the many lakes around Iron River.
 I also spend a lot of time building vegetable and pollinator gardens in my backyard.